Pat Toomey: Gun policy

-In 2013, in response to the Sandy Hook Elementary School shooting, Toomey and Senator Joe Manchin introduced legislation that would have required a background check for most gun sales.
+In 2013, in response to the Sandy Hook Elementary School shooting, Toomey and Senator Joe Manchin introduced a bill that would have required a background check for most gun sales.
 The legislation failed and failed again when it was reintroduced in 2015, and again in 2016 after the mass shooting at an Orlando nightclub.
 In June 2016, Toomey voted against a bill that would prohibit gun purchases by people on the no-fly list because of concerns that there was no process for those on the no-fly list to seek removal if they were on the list in error.
 Instead, he sought to find compromise across a number of competing proposals, some partisan, and some bipartisan; none succeeded.
 After the Stoneman Douglas High School shooting, Toomey renewed his calls for background checks, but a bill never came to vote.
 Toomey's and Manchin's background check proposal came up again after the Robb Elementary School shooting.
 The two senators were part of a bipartisan group of 20 senators working on a "modest" deal for gun control that included a red flag provision, a support for state crisis intervention orders, funding for school safety resources, stronger background checks for buyers under the age of 21, and penalties for straw purchases.
 That deal later became the Bipartisan Safer Communities Act, which Toomey voted for.

 Toomey opposed President Obama's executive orders on gun control as contrary to the constitutional system of checks and balances, but believes Congress should pass background checks.
-He received nearly $93,000 from gun-rights groups, including the National Rifle Association, but received a poor rating ("C") from the NRA after he started championing background check legislation.
+He received nearly $93,000 from gun-rights groups, including the NRA Political Victory Fund (NRA-PVF), who endorsed his 2010 election campaign.
+His "A" rating fell to a "C" ("poor") in 2016 after he started championing background check legislation.

 In a 2022 interview with Face the Nation, Toomey said that Republicans can stay consistent on Second Amendment rights while still supporting gun-control measures like background checks and state red flag laws (with respect to due process), and addressing school safety and mental health issues.